 International commitments to integrate Gender in Medicine

 Gender sensitive medical training aims at rectifying the imbalance and injustice in the system of knowledge which have failed to acknowledge the issues women face as a result of their gendered lives.
 International Conference on Population and Development in Cairo, Egypt, in 1994 followed by the Fourth World Conference on Women in Beijing, China, in 1995 conferences identified gender-based inequalities as crucial determinants of health.
 [1][2] In reference to the WHO 2006 GWH meeting report, internationally, there are documented examples of integrating gender studies across all years of the undergraduate medical curriculum.
-There have also been attempts to integrate gender considerations into a part of the curriculum or as an integral part of topics such as sexual and reproductive health and sexuality, and intimate partner and family violence.
+For example; gender was integrated into the curriculum for medical education in the Chulalangkorn medical school in Thailand in 2003–2004.
+An evaluation of the new gender-integrated programme was undertaken in 2006, one year after its introduction, using a questionnaire.
+Ninety per cent of the respondents were medical doctors, 5 per cent were nurses and 5 per cent were social workers.
+About 55% were men and 45% were women.
+The evaluation showed that most of the respondents had a positive attitude to gender issues, and applied gender concepts in their work and in their personal lives.
+[3] There have also been attempts to integrate gender considerations into a part of the curriculum or as an integral part of topics such as sexual and reproductive health and sexuality, and intimate partner and family violence.
 These have been achieved by various methods like using web-based modules, building faculty capacity, promoting and winning institutional support.
 [3]

 The National Health Policy (2017) in India mentions gender sensitive provision of healthcare facilities and promoting equity, but there is no discussion on how that aim is to be achieved.
 [4] The policy does not state the need for gender sensitive medical education including medical textbooks, no mention of sexuality when speaking of Reproductive and Sexual Health, and a total absence of rights based perspective when talking about reproductive and sexual health, and its linkage to the considerations on health being considered a fundamental right.
 This is one of the explanations of why the medical curriculum is in much need of a gender sensitive approach, and why India is yet lagging behind in gender sensitive training, and thus provision of effective healthcare services.